12 Things You Probably Didn’t Know About 112-ft Adiyogi

 2. Adiyogi Divya Darshanam

-Adiyogi lights up the sky in a spectacular 3D Laser show, depicting how Adiyogi offered the yogic sciences to humanity.
-Witness the show on weekends, Purnima, Amavasya and other auspicious days from 8 PM to 8:15 PM.
+Adiyogi lights up the sky in a powerful video imaging show, depicting how Adiyogi offered the Yogic sciences to humanity.
+Witness Adiyogi Divya Darshanam every day from 7 PM to 7:35 PM.

 3. Adiyogi Vastram Offering